kbembedded/flipper-gpio-eda/README.md

 Each Device includes a copy of the mechancial specification of modules provided by [Flipper](https://docs.flipperzero.one/development/hardware/modules-blueprints) for the immediate board edge around the pin headers; both as notes on the `Measures` layer as well as a pre-made outline on a custom `Flipper_GPIO_Dimension` layer (layer 100).
 Neither of these need to be used and are provided for convenience to easily follow Flipper's guidelines.

+The Schematic symbol includes the GPIO function MUX table on the Info layer.

 See the `eagle/` folder for reference photos.